facebookresearch/dcem/README.md

 [examples.ipynb](https://github.com/facebookresearch/dcem/blob/main/examples.ipynb)
 provides a light introduction for using our interface for simple optimization and control problems.
+We show how to use DCEM to update a parameterized objective:

 ![](./fig/learning.gif)

+And how to use CEM to solve a pendulum control problem:

 ![](./fig/pendulum.gif)

 # Reproducing our experiments